Skip to main content

 1. Nationals of the EU, Schengen Area, or United Kingdom

-⚠️ Important: If you are a non-EU national without EU residence, we can only assist you if you have:
+⚠️ Important: If you are a non-EU/UK national, we can only assist you if you have:

 1. Proof that you are applying for or have received a Portuguese visa; and